01 September Drop-shipping Scams Are Leading to Amazon Account Suspensions

 Fraudulent orders may never be refunded.

 Since the account owner was complicit in a drop-shipping scheme, the charges to their Amazon Business Prime and buyer accounts may not ever be refunded.
-They are out those funds.
+They are out of those funds.

 Credit card balances are high.